 Most firearms are made on an assembly line.
-The techniques and science oriented improvements like CnC or computerized milling, flat planners and robotic welders that are utilized today may seem adequate for most shooters, there is still a lot to be desired.
-They haven't invented the robot yet that can analyze, adjust and modify a weapon for the custom needs of the shooter.
+The techniques and science oriented improvements like CNC or computerized milling, flat planners and robotic welders that are utilized today may seem adequate for most shooters, there is still a lot to be desired.
+They haven’t invented the robot yet that can analyze, adjust and modify a weapon for the custom needs of the shooter.

 As you get better through practice, you will find the weapon was designed for masses and your personal needs might differ.
 For example, the enhanced Colt Government model shown which started as a very used and abused blued model has had some of the most popular upgrades.
 Better sights, better grip, dual ambidextrous safety, enhanced grip safety, flared speed magazine entry, and reworked trigger and tune.
-A factory look matt and brush chrome finish and you have a winner.
-This is gun alchemy, a silk purse from a sows ear and a very proud owner.
+A factory look matte and brush chrome finish and you have a winner.
+This is gun alchemy, a silk purse from a sows ear to a very proud owner.